 The gas is inhaled through the mouth and takes effect almost immediately.
 The amount of Pro-Nox required varies by patient, but this is what makes the self-administered system so great for our patients.
 After about 3-4 deep breaths, you will feel a euphoric feeling that will melt away anxiety and reduce pain even further in combination with local anesthesia.
 Patients can use Pro-Nox for the duration of any procedure and have a speedy recovery allowing them to drive to and from their procedure!

 Pro-Nox is completely safe.
 With minimal user controls and enhanced safety features, our Pro-Nox delivery system is the safest nitrous oxide mixer available.
 The face mask and tubing have a one-way valve and are replaced after every patient.
 We also test all patients using the Pro-Nox for COVID-19 and have a viral filter on the machine to make sure it’s completely safe.
 The effects are short-term, lasting about 10 minutes or so after the procedure if used continuously throughout the procedure.
 Patients with pre-existing respiratory illnesses or conditions should talk to the surgeon about precautions using Pro-Nox.

 - Air embolism

 - Middle ear occlusion, ear infection

 - Eye Surgery with intra-ocular gas injection within the last 6 weeks

 - Severe abdominal distension secondary to intra-abdominal air / intestinal obstruction

-- Inability of patient to hold own delivery device (mouthpiece or mask)
+- Inability of the patient to hold their own delivery device (mouthpiece or mask)